 I dated more in college than I remembered.
 Problem is, I was asked out by guys who didn't interest me and who were not high status.
 It's thrilling to be asked out by someone everyone wants.
 Not so thrilling to be asked out by a somewhat loser-y guy.
 If a SLG asks you out and has confidence you will say yes, what does that say about you?
 Water seeks its own level, etc., etc. I wanted the cool, cute guys to want me.
 But they didn't.
 They wanted my roommate, Anita, who had no interest in them because she had a boyfriend at OU (whom she eventually married).
 Everyone wants what they can't have.

-Anita's brother, Boyd, was a sophomore at Rice.
+Anita's brother, Boyd, was a sophomore at Small Private School.
 He had a friend, Clark, who, as many other upperclassmen, saw the freshmen women as fresh meat.
 We (the women) realized later that the upperclassmen who wanted to date us had been rejected by the upperclass women.
 At the time, though, we thought we were hot stuff because we were getting so much attention.

 Clark was definitely a guy whom the upperclass women had found wanting, probably because he had a big drinking problem, even at that young age.
 Who wants to be with someone who might throw up on her or someone else?
 Hence, his targeting of us.
 Through Boyd, he met Anita's friends.
 He asked each of us out.
 Either I was the only one dumb enough to say yes or he got to me last after the others refused to go out with him a second time.
 Anita, who reads this blog, might remember and provide some details.